williamswalsh/card_game/README.txt

 Misc.
 Rules:
 ============
-If no cards in faceUp deck >> you can pay any card >> any card valid
+If no cards in faceUp deck >> you can play any card >> any card valid